jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

-# Using NLP to Identify Positive and Negative Tweets for Women's Fashion Brands
+# Using NLP to Identify Positive and Negative Comments for Women's Fashion Brands
 Author: Jillian Clark

 ## Overview